Dannark/Dannark/README.md

 ### Hi there 👋
 My name is Daniel, 26 years old.
-Android development lover with experience in native java, a bit of React Native and currently studying Flutter.
+Android development lover with experience in native java, React Native and currently studying Flutter.
 I also have experience with game development in Unity and Java.

 Right now working on MMO Game with NodeJS for the backend server and Flutter for the mobile.